top of page

 MISSED MEAL & REST BREAKS

 In California, employees are entitled to meal and rest breaks throughout their shift.
 Over an eight (8) hour shift this generally means that employers are required to provide two paid 10 minute rest breaks and one unpaid 30 minute meal period.
 Employers may not require you to work and cannot restrict you from leaving the workplace during your breaks.
 If you miss a break, or one is interrupted, the employer is required to pay you an additional hour of pay for that shift.
-If your employer does not provide breaks, you may be entitled to substantial compensation and should call to discuss your options.

 clock.jpg